mingsongli/acycle/README.md

 * **Dr. Christian Zeeden** (IMCCE, Observatoire de Paris, France):
     > Dr. Li’s software is novel and valuable in this context, especially because it facilitates the easy application of otherwise complex calculations.

+* **A professor of University of Zaragoza in Spain**:
+    > Thank you very much and congratulations for the _**acycle**_ software.
+I am using it and it is very very useful and interesting.

+* **A professor of University of Copenhagen in Denmark**:
+    > I’ve been playing a lot with the excellent _**Acycle**_ package for Matlab that Mingsong developed.
+Congratulations, this is a very nice interface that simplifies a lot our work and makes it truly faster to analyse a time-series.

 ---
 ## Read more